#Proverbs Daily

 Welcome to My Blog!

 Hi there, lovely!
 I’m so glad you’re here.
-I’m a 20-year-old wife, homemaker, and most importantly, a servant of Jesus Christ.
+I’m a young wife, homemaker, and most importantly, a follower of Jesus.
 I was blessed to marry my wonderful husband in November 2024, and every day, I strive to honor God by embracing biblical womanhood, nurturing my marriage, and cultivating a home filled with love, warmth, and faith.
+We want to have a large family, I currently have two babies in heaven.
+If it’s Gods will we will be blessed with more earth-side babies ❤️

 What I Stand For